KYIV BLOG: Pragmatic appeasement vs doing what is right

-There have been several calls for Ukraine to give up territory to Russia in the last week and get a quick peace, starting with French President Emmanuel Macron, then an op-ed in the NYT “The War in Ukraine Is Getting Complicated, and America Isn’t Ready”, published on May 19, and now Henry Kissinger speaking at Davos yesterday.
+There have been several calls for Ukraine to give up territory to Russia and get a quick peace in the last week, starting with French President Emmanuel Macron, then an op-ed in the NYT “The War in Ukraine Is Getting Complicated, and America Isn’t Ready”, published on May 19, and now Henry Kissinger speaking at Davos.

 This is a tricky topic.
 These are all arguing from the assumption that Ukraine will probably lose the war and so it's better to cut your losses to save lives.
 Kissinger went on to argue that the longer the fighting goes on the more likely it is to turn into a general war, and took the long-term view that as Russia is a major European power the rest of Europe needs to finally find a compromise and live with its big neighbour, as a new Cold War should be avoided at all costs.
 The business lobby (especially the Germans and Italians) will be very sympathetic to this view.